thecmdguy/Ducky/README.md

     # Run the application!
     ducky
     ```

-After the initial installation, you just need to activate the virtual environment (`.\venv\Scripts\activate`) and run `ducky` to start the application.
+    **On macOS / Linux:**

-### Installation & Running (for Users)
+    ```bash

-If you have downloaded the Ducky.zip from latest release, installation is simple.
+    # Create and activate a virtual environment

-1.  **Extract the ZIP file** containing the project.
+    python3 -m venv venv
-2.  **Double-click the `Ducky` Applicaiton.**
+    source venv/bin/activate

-(RECOMMENDED) This will automatically run the programm.
-No Python required.
+    # Install the project in editable mode.

-### For Developers
+    pip install -e .

-If you intend to contribute to the project, follow the development setup:
+    # Run the application

-1. Clone the repository: `git clone https://github.com/thecmdguy/Ducky.git`
+    ducky
-2. Navigate into the `Ducky` directory.
+    ```

-3. Create and activate a virtual environment: `python -m venv venv` and `.\venv\Scripts\activate`
+> **A Note on the `libpcap` Warning:**
-4. Install the project in editable mode: `pip install -e .`
+> When you run Ducky for the first time, you may see a console warning that says `WARNING: No libpcap provider available !`.
+This is a harmless message from the Scapy library and **can be safely ignored**.
+Ducky is designed to work perfectly without it.

-5. Run the application with the `ducky` command.
+By taking these two steps, you address the user's immediate problem and improve your project's documentation for everyone else.